vacu9708/Shopping-mall/README.md

 ***Resilience***<br>
 Hystrix introduces the concept of a circuit breaker pattern, where it monitors the calls to external services.
 If a particular service or endpoint starts failing or responding slowly, Hystrix can trip the circuit breaker, preventing further calls to that service

+## Docker, Kubernetes
+For containerizing individual microservices and orchestrating them using Kubernetes

+## CI/CD
+Github(using pull requests), Jenkins, AWS EC2<br>
+CI/CD pipelines are used to automate build, testing and deployment process.

 ---

 # Architecture

 ## Relational schema